kyleFortuin2709/SuperDuperTeam2/README.md

  - Avoid long functions, function should be small.
  - Functions should not violate the SRP.
  - Functions that are used only within that class should be encapasulated.
+ - Don't return null or pass in null

 ## Unit Tests
  - Test what you make
+ - Test code must be designed to be read

 ## Heavy Considerations
 - In the event that a function has more than 3 parameters consider whether or not that function is following the SRP.